+So, is coffee good for runners?
+The jury is out: YES!
 With that kind of evidence at hand, it’s little doubt why so many runners use coffee as rocket fuel for running.
 But also remember, there is a direct correlation of the anti-oxidant and anti–inflammation activity in coffee that helps repair tissues, ensuring the muscles and soft tissues remain more injury-resistance and resilient to stress.

 Ultimately, coffee is fairy dust that boosts the body’s naturally mechanisms of resilience, moving you toward energy renewal with its caffeine and energy-boosting nutrients.
 It helps repair and rebuid muscles by providing extensive cell-protecting anti-oxidants.
 It derails the odds of the hitting the wall by lengthening the feeling fullness, causing you to be less vulnerable to running out of energy.
 Collectively, this is how coffee directly influences good running performance.